Increasing complexity in firefighter emergency response is fueling the need for more versatile, high-performance fire apparatus.

 Heavy-Duty Rescue Pumper

-Portland Fire Department’s heavy-duty rescue pumper on an Enforcer™ chassis features a 500 hp Cummins X12 engine, a 750-gallon water tank and a 2000 gpm pump.
+Coopersburg Fire Company No.1’s Heavy-Duty Rescue Pumper on an Enforcer™ chassis features a 750-gallon water tank and a 2,000 gpm pump.

 Pierce’s Heavy-Duty Rescue Pumper (HDRP) increases fire suppression and rescue readiness with a multipurpose vehicle built to meet a department’s unique storage, water and durability needs.

 Heavy-Duty Rescue Pumpers utilize advanced storage strategies to house essential equipment with up to 500 cubic feet of storage space and 800 pounds of carrying capacity.
-Water tanks at 500, 750 and 1000 gallons are available with low hosebeds for safer access.
-Heavy-duty construction includes 3/16” thick flooring, an aluminum body and an innovative underbody structure, which maximizes strength in heavily loaded areas.
+Water tanks at 500, 750 and 1,000 gallons are available with low hosebeds for safer access.
+Heavy-duty construction includes 3/16” thick flooring, an aluminum body and an innovative underbody structure, to maximize its strength in heavily loaded areas.

-In addition to dramatically increasing firefighters’ versatility and effectiveness, the HDRP is a formidable addition to any department which demands optimal storage and reliable strength.
+In addition to dramatically increasing firefighters’ versatility and effectiveness, the HDRP is a formidable addition to any department that demands optimal storage and reliable strength.

-Pumper tankers, also referred to as ‘pumper tenders,’ are vehicles designed to bring water to fire scenes.
-Often described as a mobile water supply, Pierce pumper tankers can carry up to 3000 gallons of water and a variety of pump offerings.
+Custom dry-side tankers are vehicles designed to bring water to fire scenes.
+Often described as a mobile water supply, Pierce custom dry-side tankers have a variety of pump offerings and can carry up to 3,000 gallons of water.

-Pumper tankers are multipurpose firefighting vehicles designed to provide water transport (tanker) and deployment (pumper).
-Pumper tankers enhance a department’s ability for rapid response—deploying water while a continuous source can be established and extending a department’s service area by providing a water source in rural or otherwise isolated areas.
+Custom dry-side tankers are multipurpose firefighting vehicles designed to provide water transport and deployment.
+Custom dry-side tankers enhance a department’s ability for rapid response—deploying water while a continuous source can be established and extending a department’s service area by providing a water source in rural or otherwise isolated areas.

 Multipurpose fire trucks provide powerful combinations of equipment and functions which increase a department’s versatility while improving equipment and cost efficiency.